Lufia: The Legend Returns: Plot

 Seena and Wain then travel back to the city and speak with Fugo's daughter Melissa, who gives them a hint as to where Fugo is keeping the thief locked up.
 The pair then goes deep below Fugo's mansion to save the thief, who finally introduces himself as Dei, "Master Treasure Hunter".
 The trio escapes from the dungeon, only to find that Gades has reappeared and destroyed Fugo's partially built summer home.
 The player then engages in another battle with the Sinistral of Destruction.
 Again, regardless of whether the player defeats the boss, the story continues as if the characters lost, and Gades disappears again.
 Fugo retreats back into his first mansion, leaving Dei to travel with Wain and Seena.

 The player then travels further north to the port city of Siantao, where they happen upon a pair of bandits robbing a young girl.
 The characters are about to intervene when a mysterious woman named Aima appears and scares off the thieves.
 Moments later, a local man announces that Leong Temple, the center of the Jigen-Ryu fighting style practiced by Aima, was destroyed by the Garland Gang, a sinister group of bandits who has holed up to the west of Siantao.
 Aima rushes to the temple, and the player finds that Aima's fighting master has been kidnapped.
 The group convinces Aima that they need to work together to rescue him, and they travel to the Garland Gang's hideout.
 After traveling to the basement of their lair and defeating the leader, the Garland Gang disbands, and Aima is able to return her master to Siantao.

-However, on returning to Siantao, the player discovers that Gades has descended and razed the entire city.
+On returning to Siantao, the player discovers that Gades has descended and razed the entire city.
 Aima's master attempts to defeat the Sinistral, but is too old to dispatch him, and eventually dies after leaving the secret skill of the Jigen-Ryu to Aima, making her the new master of the discipline.
 Aima and the rest of the group resolve once more to defeat Gades, and return to the top of the Tower of Death.
 This time, the plot will not continue if the player loses to Gades, but the characters are strong enough to defeat him without too much trouble.
 After defeating the Sinistral of Destruction, Seena reveals that he is only one of four Sinistrals who have appeared in the world and that he is the weakest of the group.